 Every story has themes!
 Not just the ones you read in your Eng Lit class at school.
 It’s all about whether you choose to take control of yours and use them with purpose or allow them to poop all over your work.

 What does this have to do with magic systems?
 Well, everything!
 It is up to you to make sure that your magic system and the themes you want to show off in your writing are consistent.

 Let me give you an example.
 You decide that free will is a big theme in your work.
 Great!
-If you decide to say that all of your wizards have free will and their choices matter, then might not work if you make a magic system where magic controls them and they don’t get a say!
+If you decide to say that all of your wizards have free will and their choices matter, that might not work if you make a magic system where magic controls them, and they don’t get a say!

 If death is a huge theme in your story, you might want to experiment with necromancer magic!
 A story with happiness as a theme might want to play around with magic that controls people’s emotions, or that make you feel different emotions once you use it!

 These are very simplistic examples, but I’m sure you get the point!

 Other than that, it is important that you have fun with your magic system!
 And it’s just as important that your reader does, too!
 Take time to plan and think about your magic so it doesn’t frustrate and write you into a plot wall that you can’t get out of.